 All students who have been placed on a remedial plan are also automatically placed on academic probation.
-Plan and reports will be filed in the student's file.
+Plan and reports will be filed in the student's file and reported to Graduate Studies.

 The SRC chair shall, on or before the date specified in the plan for completion of the remediation, review student progress.
 One or two actions must be taken to resolve the concern: